SOME OF THE FOLLOWING CLINICS ARE NOW ON HOLD OR OPERATING REMOTELY DUE TO COVID19.

 Acutely ill babies will not be seen in baby clinic – please call for advice.

-If you require vaccinations relating to foreign travel you need to make a double appointment with the practice nurse to discuss your travel arrangements.
+If you require vaccinations relating to foreign travel you need to make a TRAVEL APPOINTMENT with the practice nurse to discuss your travel arrangements.
 It is important to book this appointment as early as possible – at least 6 weeks before your trip – as some vaccines require multiple doses, and it takes time for your body to develop an immune response to the vaccines.
 Please come prepared with information about the areas you are travelling to and the dates of your trip.

 Please note that we only offer the vaccines that are available free of charge on the NHS.
 These are Hepatitis A, Typhoid, Cholera and Diphtheria, Tetanus, Polio.
 All other travel vaccines would need to be acquired privately, either from a pharmacy or travel clinic.

 Patients with diabetes are invited for a complete medical checkup every year.
-This is a 2 part check.
-An appointment will be sent for both.

 Available to all patients by appointment with a nurse through reception.
 Family Planning can also be discussed at any consultation.

 Patients with drug problems are seen in partnership with Lifeline.
 All patients must be referred by their GP.